IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 python3 create_self-signed.py
 ```

 _Note: In the script, the default `uri` is set to `urn:open62541.server.application`.
 This should be changed to match the `ApplicationUri` set in the configuration (`urn:iotechsys:xrt`) before generating the certificates.
-Additionally, update the common name (CN), which is set to `open62541Server@localhost` to align with the applicationuri._
+Additionally, the common name (CN), which is set to `open62541Server@localhost` may also be updated.

 2. Run Xrt with the set securitypolicy